Alexander the Last: Release

 Alexander the Last debuted at the South by Southwest film festival and as a part of IFC Films Festival Direct video on demand service on March 14, 2009.
 The film was released on DVD in 2010 with some deleted scenes that are hosted by Swanberg.

 Reception

 On review aggregator Rotten Tomatoes, 67% of 12 critics gave the film a positive review, with an average rating of 5.9/10.

 Richard Brody of The New Yorker wrote: "Alexander the Last is a significant advance over Swanberg's other films; his camera work—and he does indeed do the camera work—is more careful and more controlled, and his images are by and large more expressive, not merely revelatory of performance (as they were, for the most part, in his earlier films).
-Entertainment Weekly reviewer Owen Glieberman compared the film to other mumblecore films, saying, "But Alexander the Last is better than that – fresher, deeper, and more mysterious".
+Entertainment Weekly reviewer Owen Gleiberman compared the film to other mumblecore films, saying, "But Alexander the Last is better than that – fresher, deeper, and more mysterious".